saimanoharhm/Code-Algo/Contribution_Guidelines .md

 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)

-***If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).***
+***If you don't have git on your machine, [install it](https://git-scm.com/downloads).***

 Thanks for taking the time to contribute! 🐱‍🏍
-When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the owner of this repository ([Nivedita Singh](https://github.com/Nivedita967)) before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue or any other method with the owner of this repository ([ANNAM SAI MANOHAR](https://github.com/saimanoharhm)) before making a change.

 ## 💥 How to Contribute

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

-- Take a look at the Existing [Issues](https://github.com/Nivedita967/Data-Structure-and-Algorithms/issues) or create your own Issues!
+- Take a look at the Existing [Issues](https://github.com/saimanoharhm/Code-Algo/issues) or create your own Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
 - Fork the Repo and create a Branch for any Issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.